-131 See QMJHL Education, supra note 102.
+&lt;sup>131 See QMJHL Education, supra note 102.

-132 Westhead, supra note 115.
+&lt;sup>132 Westhead, supra note 115.

-133 McCormick & McCormick, supra note 4, at 86.
+&lt;sup>133 McCormick & McCormick, supra note 4, at 86.

-134 See id. at 83.
+&lt;sup>134 See id. at 83.

-a "secondary school student who performs work under a work experience program authorized by the school board that operates the school in which the student is enrolled."
+work experience program authorized by the school board that operates the school in which the student is enrolled."
 The labor status of student-athletes in Canada has also yet to be specifically addressed through the courts, but it was partially considered in McCrimmon.
 The argument in McCrimmon was that the status of players was not that of employees but rather that of students in a "form of private education," in that the players "were participating in a hockey program offering scholarships containing certain pre-conditions, one of which was to possess the ability to play hockey at a level permitting [them] to be a member of a team in the WHL."
-The court rejected this argument, finding that "[w]hile there is an educational component attached to the contract between the Wheat Kings and the players-and that is commendable-the players are paid to play hockey. . ..
+The court rejected this argument, finding that "[w]hile there is an educational component attached to the contract between the Wheat Kings and the players-and that is commendable-the players are paid to play hockey....
 It is the completion of the playing time that gives rise to the educational entitlement."
-The court rejected the playing time that gives rise to the educational entitlement.

 The reasoning applied in McCrimmon is not that which is used necessarily to distinguish employees from student-athletes but rather applies to employees and students generally.
 Rizak v.
 M.N.R. recently explained that the question to ask in this analysis is whether the agreement between the graduate student and the university is a "contract of employment or an agreement of financial assistance regarding continuing studies."
 This is to be determined simply by considering whether the dominant characteristic of the payment is to compensate for work or to provide student assistance.
 The dominant characteristic in Rizak was compensation for work, as there was a clear correlation between the two.
-The graduate student "did not receive the money as some form of no-strings attached bursary or scholarship," but rather because he agreed to perform lab work for his supervising professor.
-If the graduate student student stopped working in the lab, he would not receive any payment.
+The graduate student "did not receive the money as some form of no-strings attached bursary or scholarship," but rather because he agreed